xSerpentineX/BubbleBoiBot/README.md

 + .bat support so you can run all eighteen bots from a single click without taking up the entire screen.
 - Optional automatic spam that avoids muting.
 + Optional spam formatting that converts any fullstops (periods) into commas for easy link spamming.
-- Optional automatic searching for users with a specified username.
+- Optional automatic searching for users (Use a VPN to stop skribbl.io stopping your connections!).
 + Seven colour themes for the bot console.
-- Our discord server got removed and old discount account got terminated.
-RIP.
-+ A simple bat GUI on starting to make it easier to use.
+- A simple GUI that is easy to use.

 # How to install the bot: